These Immortal Souls: History

-Late in 1986 Australian brothers Harry on bass guitar and Rowland S. Howard on guitar, and United Kingdom-born Epic Soundtracks (a.k.a.
-Kevin Godfrey) on drums were not invited to the recording sessions for Crime and the City Solution's album Shine.
-As they had already been rehearsing and recording with Genevieve McGuckin for what was seen at the time as a solo outlet for Rowland, they then became a permanent band.
+Australian brothers Harry on bass guitar and Rowland S. Howard on guitar, and United Kingdom-born drummer Epic Soundtracks (a.k.a.
+Kevin Godfrey) had been members of the group Crime & the City Solution.
+However, the Howards and Soundtracks were effectively kicked out of the group when not invited to participate in recording sessions of the 1986 album Shine.
+As they had already been rehearsing and recording with Genevieve McGuckin for what was seen at the time as a solo outlet for Rowland, the side project then became a permanent band.
 With Rowland's then-girlfriend, Genevieve McGuckin on keyboards, Harry, Rowland (on lead vocals and guitar) and Soundtracks formed another rock band, These Immortal Souls, in London in 1987.
 Rowland explained why he formed the group, "I had lots of songs I really liked... songs that would never have been done if I hadn't said, 'Right, I'm going to sing them,' because you can't give somebody a set of lyrics and tell them what to sing if you want any kind of sincerity."

 The group's debut single, "Marry Me (Lie!
 Lie!)", was issued in September 1987.
 Melody Makers reviewer asked "What possesses Rowland Howard when he writes an immaculate piece of music, something that might have qualified as the score for Romero's next film?... what spirit galvanizes this frail young man to bugger it all up by singing?" and then answered "It's arrogance.
 Punishable arrogance... in [his] black hole of insensitivity, [he goes] on to ruin the hard work of others."
 A 12" extended play version, Marry Me, with three tracks was reviewed by AllMusic's Dean McFarlane "while the EP is astonishing, it is merely a hint of what was to come the following year... [it]features a rendition of 'Open up and Bleed' which is so devastating as to justify seeking [it] out."

 Their first studio album, Get Lost (Don't Lie!), was released in October of that year on Mute Records.
 The tracks were mostly written by Rowland.
 Australian musicologist, Ian McFarlane, described their material as "dark, ominous, challenging rock music."
 The group were described by Charles Spano of AllMusic as taking a "wander through the haze of smoky cabarets and faded photos worn at the edges."
 He felt the album was "Simultaneously rocking, strangely beautiful, and scary, [it] foreshadowed the sound of bands to come over a decade later."